-25. Statement of Investment Principles
+26. Statement of Investment Principles

 In accordance with the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016, the Pension Fund has prepared and reviewed a written statement of its investment policy.
 The Investment Strategy Statement sets out the principles for investing Fund monies.
-The document was reviewed by the Pension Fund Committee during 2016/17 and can be found on the Council's website at durham.gov.uk.
+The document can be found on the Council's website at durham.gov.uk.